 Please share and embed this video on your website with credit to BBSRC.

-Throughout 2014 -- BBSRC's 20th anniversary -- BBSRC researchers will be exhibiting the best of British bioscience across the UK.
-This year-long programme of bioscience communication will showcase research to a broad public audience using exciting and engaging exhibitions.
-Then on 14-16 November all exhibitors will join BBSRC and partners at the Museum Gardens in London's Bethnal Green (subject to licence) for the Great British Bioscience Festival finale.
+Throughout 2014 -- BBSRC's 20th anniversary -- BBSRC researchers exhibited the best of British bioscience across the UK.
+The year-long programme of bioscience communication showcased research to a broad public audience, culminating in the Great British Bioscience Festival on 14-16 November at the Museum Gardens in London's Bethnal Green.

 The world is facing a potential crisis in terms of food security.
 The challenge is to produce and supply enough safe and nutritious food in a sustainable way for a growing global population, which is projected to reach 9Bn by 2050.